Galladite27/SHU-ASE-2025/documents/backlog.md

 * Replace the fake names in the DB with the real names for each Clerk user (Theo - or theo delegates) DEADLINE THURSDAY 4/12/25
 * Update the user-insert logic so Clerk’s actual first/last name gets saved into the User table (Theo - or theo delegates) DEADLINE THURSDAY 4/12/25
 * * Adapt the Charity accept/decline section so that is displays a confirmation box - (Theo)
+* Ensure the Graphs are not all the same colour - (Alex)
+* Clean up the donation page - (Alex as this was initially the page that I worked on)